-This Annual Report on Form 10-K/A Amendment No. 1 contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, or the Exchange Act.
+This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, or the Exchange Act.
 The statements contained in this report that are not purely historical are forward-looking statements.
 Our forward-looking statements include, but are not limited to, statements regarding our or our management's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 The words "anticipates," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-Forward-looking statements in this report may include, for example, statements about our:
+Forward-looking statements in this report may include, for example, statements about:

-- ability to complete our initial business combination; - success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination, as a result of which they would then receive expense reimbursements; - potential ability to obtain additional financing to complete our initial business combination; - pool of prospective target businesses; - the ability of our officers and directors to generate a number of potential investment opportunities; - potential change in control if we acquire one or more target businesses for stock; - the potential liquidity and trading of our securities; - the lack of a market for our securities; - use of proceeds not held in the trust account or available to us from interest income on the trust account balance; or - financial performance following our initial public offering.
+- our ability to complete our initial business combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination, as a result of which they would then receive expense reimbursements and other benefits; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses; - the ability of our officers and directors to generate a number of potential investment opportunities; - the delisting of our securities from Nasdaq or an inability to have our securities listed on Nasdaq following a business combination; - potential change in control if we acquire one or more target businesses for stock; - the potential liquidity and trading of our securities; - the lack of a market for our securities; - use of proceeds not held in the trust account or available to us from interest income on the trust account balance; or - our financial performance.